khushmeetarora/RAG_chatbot/README.md

 **Figure 7: Processing Status Update During File Upload and Processing** *![Figure 7 Processing Status Update During File Upload and Processing.png](images/Figure%207%20Processing%20Status%20Update%20During%20File%20Upload%20and%20Processing.png)*
 *Caption: The sidebar showing multiple files active (`TSAgent issue.txt`, `Sprint 127 plan.txt`, `arabic_test_content.mp4`, `Cricket.pdf`) and the "Processing Status" area indicating that newly uploaded files are being processed ("Processing uploaded files...
 Please wait.").*

-## 🖱️ Usage

-1. Use the sidebar to upload one or more audio, video and/or document files.
-2. Wait for the application to process the files.
-Status updates will appear in the sidebar.
-Processing involves transcription/text extraction, embedding generation, and vector store creation/caching.
-3. Once processing is complete for at least one file, the "Active Files in Context" list will update, and the chat interface will become active (using the combined context).
-4. Type your questions about the content of the uploaded files into the chat input box at the bottom and press Enter or click Send.
-5. The LLM will generate a response based on the information retrieved from the relevant sections of your uploaded files.
-6. Use the "Clear Session & Start Over" button to remove all files and chat history and begin with a fresh context.

 ## 📂 Project Structure